Ty Howle

-Ty Howle (born August 20, 1991) is an American football coach who is the co-offensive coordinator and tight ends coach at Penn State University.
+Ty Howle (born August 20, 1991) is an American football coach who is the offensive coordinator at Virginia Tech.
+Previously, he was the tight ends coach and co-offensive coordinator at Penn State University, a role where he was named Football Scoop's 2024 National Tight Ends Coach of the Year.

 Howle played college football at Penn State University as an offensive lineman from 2009 to 2013.
 He previously served as an assistant coach at Western Illinois University and North Carolina State University.

 Early life and playing career

 Born in Raleigh, North Carolina, Howle played at Bunn High School under his father, David Howle.

-He then attended and played at Penn State University as an offensive lineman from 2009 to 2013.
+He played collegiate football at Penn State University from 2009 to 2013 as an offensive lineman, appearing in 47 career games and making 13 starts at center and left guard.
+Howle served as a team captain during the 2013 season.

+During his career, Howle earned four Academic All-Big Ten selections.
+He concluded his playing career by receiving the Maginnis Memorial Award, presented annually to Penn State’s most outstanding senior offensive lineman.
+He earned a Bachelor of Science in kinesiology from Penn State in 2013 and later completed a Master of Arts in liberal studies at North Carolina State University in 2015.